Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Introduction

-Developing efficient \textit{ab initio} methods in this context could have a significant impact for event generators used in collider physics \cite{Bierlich:2022pfr,Bellm:2015jjp} and potentially provide more stringent tests to reveal departures from the standard model predictions.
 In this context, the controlled manipulation of small quantum systems has opened the possibility of analog calculations of the real-time evolution of lattice models.
-In the following, we focus on arrays of Rydberg atoms \cite{Bernien2017Dynamics, Keesling2019Kibble, Labuhn2016RydIsing,Leseleuc2019topo,Ebadi2021_256,Pascal2021AF} used to build quantum simulators for lattice gauge theory models \cite{Zhang:2018ufj,Surace:2019dtp,Notarnicola:2019wzb,Celi:2019lqy,Meurice:2021pvj, Fromholz:2022ymy,Gonzalez-Cuadra:2022hxt, Heitritter:2022jik,Bauer:2022hpo,Halimeh:2023lid} and more specifically on a ladder shape proposal \cite{Meurice:2021pvj,Zhang:2023agx,floating} for the Abelian Higgs model.
+In the following, we focus on arrays of Rydberg atoms \cite{Bernien2017Dynamics, Keesling2019Kibble, Labuhn2016RydIsing,Leseleuc2019topo,Ebadi2021_256,Pascal2021AF,Shaw_2024,Choi:2021npc} used to build quantum simulators for lattice gauge theory models \cite{Zhang:2018ufj,Surace:2019dtp,Notarnicola:2019wzb,Celi:2019lqy,Meurice:2021pvj, Fromholz:2022ymy,Gonzalez-Cuadra:2022hxt, Heitritter:2022jik,Bauer:2022hpo,Halimeh:2023lid} and more specifically on a ladder geometry \cite{Meurice:2021pvj,Zhang:2023agx,floating} that we use here as a practical benchmark that can be easily simulated with current hardware.
+Our focus in this paper is not to introduce a new gauge-theory mapping, but to use this established ladder setup as a controlled benchmark for diagnosing hardware performance from measured bitstring distributions.

 It should be emphasized that for particle physics there is no physical lattice and one is mostly interested in studying the continuum limits where the correlation lengths cover many lattice spacings.
 An important quantity to study phase transitions and the critical behavior is the entanglement entropy \cite{amico2008entanglement,Eisert:2008ur,Abanin_2019,Cirac:2020obd,Ghosh:2015iwa,VanAcoleyen:2015ccp,Banuls:2017ena,Knaute:2024wfh, Kharzeev:2017qzs, PhysRevD.98.054007,Zhang:2021hra,Beane:2018oxh,Robin:2020aeh, PhysRevLett.90.227902,PhysRevLett.92.096402,Calabrese:2005zw,Ryu:2006bv}.
 The von Neumann entanglement entropy $S^{vN}_A$, with $A$ as one half of the ladder simulator considered in this article, was studied in \cite{floating} as a function of the experimentally tunable parameters (lattice spacing, Rabi frequency and detuning).
-Its graphical representation show a rich set of lobes and transition regions.
+Its graphical representation shows a rich set of lobes and transition regions.

-Recent cold atom experiments \cite{Islam2015,Kaufman2016} have measured the second-order R\'enyi entropy by preparing twin copies of the ground state and applying the beamsplitter operation.
+Recent cold atom experiments \cite{Islam2015,Kaufman2016} have measured the second-order R\'enyi entropy, $S_2$, by preparing twin copies of the ground state and applying the beamsplitter operation.
 One can measure the number of particles modulo 2 at each site $j$ of a given copy ( $n_j^{copy}$) \cite{Islam2015}, and use the result from \cite{PhysRevLett.109.020505}